ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: Introduction

 Due to the returned ATCO instructions, a temporal delay between the sent speech and the received speech exists in the combined speech, which is defined as \emph{\textbf{speech echo}}.
-As shown in Figure \ref{fig:background} (b), the speeches (only from ATCO) collected from CWP are outlined in the spectrogram manners and the time offset ($\Delta$T) is presented in the received speech.
+As shown in Figure \ref{fig:background} (b), the speech (only from ATCO) collected from CWP is outlined in the spectrogram manner and the time offset ($\Delta$T) is presented in the received speech.
 Compared to uncombined signals (sent or received speech), the combined speech spectrogram is distorted by redundant echo interference of signal overlapping, which further degrades the perception and intelligibility of the ATCO speech.

 By investigating the ASR performance, the accuracy of the ATCO speech (with speech echo) is obviously lower than that of the aircrew speech (without speech echo).
 Therefore, compared to other additive non-stationary noises, due to the ATC specificities, it is believed that the ASR performance can be significantly advanced by tackling the speech echo to enhance the speech quality.

 Since the temporal delay is affected by many factors (distance between CWP and radio station, radio frequency, etc.), the value of $\Delta$T is varied between 10 and 200 milliseconds, which is distinct for each utterance.
-Therefore, the redundant effect of speech echo is considered as special coupling noise and is not the solo reverberation or echo even though it is called "echo" in the ATC domain.
+Note that both the sent and received speech that comprise each combined speech are issued by the same ATCO and have the same text.
+The term “echo" describes the operation of a radio station returning a received speech with the same text as the sent speech.
+Although the type of signal that leads to the generation of the speech echo cannot be precisely defined, it can be treated as special coupling noise and is not the solo reverberation or echo even though it is called “echo" in the ATC domain.

+As the front-end module of the ASR system, speech enhancement (SE) is applied to eliminate noise interference on speech signals to obtain clean speech with higher intelligibility.
+The enhanced clean speeches, i.e., the SE output, will subsequently serve as the input of the ASR system.
 In the rest of this paper, the ATCO speeches with echo are regarded as noisy speeches, while their corresponding echo-free counterparts are clean speeches.

+However, previous works \cite{loizou2010reasons, wang2019bridging} found that the enhanced signal from the SE model might yield inferior recognition accuracy for the subsequent ASR task.
+Some vital latent ASR-related information in the original noisy signal is diminished by the SE procedure with the redundant noise due to the different optimization targets between the SE and ASR tasks.

+The strategy of joint optimization is an effective means.
+Some studies \cite{pandey2021dual, ma2021multitask} proposed a joint training approach to optimize the SE and ASR models together using enhanced signal only.
+Recent work \cite{hu2022interactive} further combined enhanced and noisy signal features by utilizing an interactive fusion network to compensate for the neglected information in the original signal.